StackMCP

 }

-A few things to keep in mind when running multiple servers:
+Things to keep in mind with multiple servers:

-• Startup time: servers start as separate processes.
-More servers means a slightly longer initialization when Cursor boots up or reloads the config.
+• Startup time: More servers means slightly longer initialization on reload.

 HTTP and SSE Transport Servers